RyanTamulevicz/convex-better-auth-astro/README.md

 });
 ```

-Add a light React helper in `src/lib/convex.ts` to wrap components with both Convex and Better Auth context:
+Add a light helper in `src/lib/convex.ts` to wrap components with both Convex and Better Auth context:

 ```ts
 import { ConvexBetterAuthProvider } from "@convex-dev/better-auth/react";